dgraux/webconf-history/README.md

-An history of the WebConf series
+A history of the WebConf series
 ================================

 > A repository about the WebConf series' history